The final changes under the second Payment Services Directive, also known as PSD2 came into full force from 31st December 2020.

 PSD2 aims to make payments safer and increase consumer protection.

-While some elements of the PSD2 legislation have applied from 13th January 2018, the full rollout from January will result in changes to how you use digital payments channels and shop online by introducing added security rules referred as Strong Customer Authentication (SCA).
+While some elements of the PSD2 legislation have applied from 13th January 2018, the full rollout from January resulted in changes to how you use digital payments channels and shop online by introducing added security rules referred as Strong Customer Authentication (SCA).

 Each bank will communicate directly with their customers to explain how SCA will work for their accounts.